What to bring

 It’s a secret, but we travel up to 90km each way on our day trips to reach some of the best fishing destinations in the Northern territory.
 We take a lot of pride in providing the best results we possibly can for our guests.
 Fuel costs are not a limiting factor.

-Some of our fishing spots – Offshore Water West, North and East of Darwin, Offshore Dundee Beach, Tiwi Islands, Bynoe Harbour, Cape Hotham, everywhere in between and so many more.
+Some of our fishing spots – Offshore Waters West, North and East of Darwin, Offshore Dundee Beach, Tiwi Islands, Bynoe Harbour, Cape Hotham, Shady Camp and everywhere in between, plus so many more.